Cherry Bomb (album): Recording and production

 Cherry Bomb was recorded in Tyler's home studio as well as other studios in California.
 The sample for "Deathcamp" was rejected shortly before the album was due to be turned in, so some elements of the song were re-recorded.
-The string section featured on the song "2Seater" was composed by Tyler and recorded at German composer Hans Zimmer's studio; it marked Tyler's first time overseeing a live orchestra.
+The string section featured in the song "2Seater" was composed by Tyler and recorded at German composer Hans Zimmer's studio; it marked Tyler's first time overseeing a live orchestra.
 "Run" was recorded in Tyler's living room and features harmonic vocals from Chaz Bundick who also provided guitar chords to the song "Fucking Young".
 "Find Your Wings" initially featured vocals from singers Samantha Nelson, Onitsha Shaw and Tiffany Palmer.
 The final version features vocals from Kali Uchis.
 Kanye West explained that he rewrote his lines for the song "Smuckers" after he heard Tyler's and Lil Wayne's verses to the song.
 ASAP Rocky was present during some album sessions despite not being featured on the album.
 The title for the song "The Brown Stains of Darkeese Latifah Part 6-12 (Remix)" was made intentionally long.
 Its original title was "The Brown Stains of Blackeese Latifah Part 6-12 (The Remix) (Rough Draft) (Club Edit) (Rodney Jerkins Mix)".
 Tyler explained in a Hot 97 interview in 2015 that, after making the song, he and others felt that they should name the song with "the blackest name that [they] could think of".